highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 }
 ```

 This function extracts key log attributes and reformats them for further processing.
+You may deploy it as a standalone web server listening to firehose, but that would still require conecting it ot the rest of your observability pipeline.
+To incorporate it into the OpenTelemetry ecosystem, you can [create a custom OpenTelemetry Collector Receiver](https://opentelemetry.io/docs/collector/building/receiver/) using this implementation.
+While it's outside of the scope of this blog to describe this in detail, it would just be a matter of building it into the rest of the collector binary.
+Thankfully, the `opentelemetry-collector-contrib` implementation supports most popular data formats.

 ## Conclusion